-- There have been no known cases of humans contracting the HPAI virus from healthy, free-flying wild birds anywhere in the world. - There is no evidence that properly cooked waterfowl (or domestic poultry) can sicken people.
+- There have been no known cases of humans contracting the HPAI virus from healthy, free-flying wild birds. - There is no evidence that properly cooked waterfowl (or domestic poultry) can sicken people.

 Citizens who observe sick birds or die-offs of wild birds should report it to WDFW's online reporting tool at wdfw.wa.gov/sickwildlife.
-Live bird tests focus on certain waterfowl and raptor species as HPAI seems to be impacting raptors and some waterfowl more than other previous strains of avian influenza.
-Hunter harvested birds will be tested during fall hunting seasons.
+Hunter harvested birds may be tested during fall hunting seasons.
 Please cooperate with biologists if they should ask to test your harvested birds.